 Make sure you will be living in Lund or in a municipality that will pay the school fee.

-Both legal guardians of the child/children should agree to the application.
+Both legal guardians of the child/children must sign the application.

-Do not apply more than nine months in advance since the documentation ISLK require needs to be up to date.
+Do not apply more than nine months in advance since the documentation ISLK requires needs to be up to date.

-When filling in the form, we ask you to answer the questions truthfully.
+When filling in the form we ask you to answer the questions truthfully.
 If new information occurs after admission to ISLK that shows that information about your child has been withheld, the decision of admission will be reviewed and changed with the support of the Swedish Administrative Law and your child can lose the place.
-Following document are needed:
+The following documents are needed: